raphaelouthier/raphaelouthier.github.io/content/projects/bot/bot_0_intro.md

 ### Sponsoring

-Accross this article, I mention a few company names like polygonio or interactive brokers.
+Accross this article, I mention a few company names like polygonio and interactive brokers.

 I just happen to be their client.